julietgolf/vispipe/src/docs/source/guides/settings.rst

             "extend":"both"
         }

-The above example is intentionally robust to be used as a demonstarot for the rest of the guide.
+The above example is intentionally verbose to be used as a demonstrate for the rest of the guide.
 In a real ``settings.json`` much of the above can be simplified.

 .. _file_recs: